sbatth/ab_school_enrolments_project/README.md

 For the school categories, the **biggest jump** was seen in the *Charter* category schools, enrolments went from 10.6k in 2021 to 15.4k in 2024, a gain of *45%*.
 This can be attributed to the *significant increase in the number of schools*, changing from 25 to 36 in the same period.

 This may point to successful policy support (e.g. lifting of previous caps), growing public awareness, or perceived academic advantages.
-The trend could signal long-term structural change in Alberta’s education system, especially in urban centres where demand for alternatives is higher.
+The trend could signal long-term structural change in Alberta’s education system, especially in urban centers where demand for alternatives is higher.

 ![im](https://github.com/sbatth/images/blob/main/bi/Screenshot%202025-05-26%20210446.png)